jodithea/Tutorial_GWAS_including_X_chromosome/README.md

 * Download the Zenodo archive which contains all data needed to run the GWAS without carrying out the previous QC, imputation, and ancestry checks
 	* Instructions in 01_Data/02_Download_data_for_GWAS.md
 	* Zenodo archive: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17796417.svg)](https://doi.org/10.5281/zenodo.17796417)
+* Start with directory 01_Data/
+	* Follow inctrsuctions in 02_Download_data_for_GWAS.md to download data needed to run the GWAS
+	* Read 03_Info_about_phenotype_data_for_tutorial.md to understand what phenotype data is used in the GWAS
+	* Follow instructions in 05_a_Download_1000G_reference_data.md to download the 1000 Genomes Phase 3 genotype data
+	* Run the script 05_b_Tidy_1000G_reference_data.sh to tidy the downloaded 1000 Genomes data
-* Start with directory 01_Data/ then skip to directory 05_GWAS/
+* Then skip to directory 05_GWAS/ and follow chronologically

 ## Software needed